Last update July 3, 2022

-A mother reported nervousness and sleeping difficulties in her breastfed daughters, which forced her to suspend treatment (age of girls and doses unspecified).
+A mother reported to us in 2020 nervousness and sleeping difficulties in her breastfed daughters, which forced her to suspend treatment (age of girls and doses unspecified).

 Until there is further published data on this drug in relation to breastfeeding, known safer alternatives may be preferable, especially during the neonatal period and in cases of prematurity.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.